harshmaheshwari001/interview-prep-kit/database/README.md

 6. How to display top 50 rows? -- (limit 0,50)
 7. How will you remove all duplicate reocrds from a table?
 8. How can you see all the indexes defined for a table?
+9. Write Query in Oracle/SQL to return count of records ..*if table is empty count of records must return 0 ..*else count of records =total number of records